axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 Explain what knowledge the user needs to have, or what configuration they must complete, before starting the task.
-Use imperative sentences, for example, "Read the explanation topic" or "Download and install the app".
+Use imperative sentences, for example, "Read the explanation topic" or "Download and install the app."

 ###### About the "task name" section